 1.9.1 All candidates (except ITEP) must satisfy subject matter competency via completion of an approved subject matter preparation program or through passage of the CSET Multiple Subject exam or CSET Single Subject exam in English, Math, Science or Social Science.

-1.9.2 Candidates may be considered for provisional admission to the program if they have not completed subject matter competency but have attempted the CSET Multiple Subject exam or have completed 4/5 of the subject matter program.
+1.9.2 Candidates may be considered for Provisional Admission to the program if they have not completed subject matter competency but have attempted all parts of the CSET exam or have completed 4/5 of the subject matter program.

 1.9.3 Candidates must satisfy subject matter competency prior to enrolling in the program method course (EDSP 577 or EDSP 578) and/or applying for student teaching.

 1.9.4 Secondary Subject Matter Competency – Candidates wishing to teach secondary special education may wish to complete the secondary subject matter competency via coursework or the CSET exam in one of the core content areas (English, Math, Science or Social Science).